Acute Leukemias

 WHAT DRIVES YOUR AML?6-8

 Certain genetic alterations—including mutations and rearrangements—are known to “drive” acute leukemia, and are often used to predict outcomes and guide treatment selections.
 Some genetic alterations have targeted therapies indicated for patients with acute leukemia, while others are being studied in clinical trials.
+Two common genetic alterations are NPM1 mutations and KMT2A rearrangements.

 A TAILORED TREATMENT PLAN9,10